This is similar to an issue I've observed with John and Gennadiy.

 However I can't work out why this is happening.

-#6 Updated by John Freeman about 2 months ago
+#6 Updated by John Freeman over 1 year ago

 The incorrect logfile reference you saw was fixed in Issue #23318, after DAQInterface v3_06_02 was released - given your write permissions issue, what you'd have seen using DAQInterface at the head of its develop branch was DAQInterface issuing an error message saying that it couldn't find the expected logfile.
 However, we discussed your suggestion at yesterday's artdaq meeting, and it was agreed that when DAQInterface first creates the logfile directories it should make them group-writeable, so that other users in your permissions group who try writing to those directories won't encounter the problems you've encountered in this issue.
 I'll implement that...

-#7 Updated by John Freeman about 2 months ago
+#7 Updated by John Freeman over 1 year ago

 - % Done changed from 0 to 100